icon-community/icon.community/content/blog/2022/2022-12-02-icon-development-update-november-2022/index.md

 ---
 title: ICON Development Update – November 2022
 date: 2022-12-01
 description: In November, the ICON team continued making progress on BTP, ICON Bridge and ICON 2.0.
+The ImmuneFi bug bounty program saw two reported bugs awarded and resolved.
 In this article, we’ll share tasks completed and development milestones for December.
 slug: icon-development-update-november-2022
 draft: true
 ---

 In November, the ICON team continued making progress on BTP, ICON Bridge and ICON 2.0.
+The ImmuneFi bug bounty program saw two reported bugs awarded and resolved.
 In this article, we’ll share tasks completed and development milestones for December.

 ## BTP Architecture/Product
-At this point in development there are three key focus areas: end to end testing of all BTP components, BMV-related research of target blockchains, and proper documentation of the BTP protocol to enable outside parties to integrate.
+At this point in development there are three key focus areas: end to end testing of all BTP components, BMV-related research of target blockchains, and proper documentation of the BTP protocol to enable outside parties to build and integrate.

 Given all the attacks on similar products, research into properly verifying consensus of target chains for the [BMV](https://icon.community/glossary/btp-message-validator/) is of the utmost importance.
 Even after such research, fully audited code by a 3rd party will further increase confidence levels.